This site is intended to pick up where the Buyout of America book leaves off.

 JPMorgan and Bank of America are making fewer highly leveraged loans.

-In fact, a Chicago attorney in Jan.
+A Chicago attorney in Jan.
 2014 launched an attack on Illinois Republican Gubernatorial Candidate Bruce Rauner for his work as head of the GTCR private equity firm.
 He says the firm understaffed nursing homes leading to deaths.

 Still, the biggest private equity firms are moving into new areas including lending forming a new shadow banking system.